-October 13th marks the anniversary of the miracle of Fatima, Portugal.
+October 13th once again marks the anniversary of the miracle of Fatima, Portugal.

-As you may recall, Our Lady was reported to have appeared to three shepherd children, Jacinta, Francisco and Lucia, once every month beginning on May 13, 1917 and ending on October 13, 1917.
+As I mentioned in this past Sunday's homily, Our Lady was reported to have appeared to three shepherd children, Jacinta (10), Francisco (9) and Lucia (7), once every month beginning on May 13, 1917 and ending on October 13, 1917.

 On 13 May 1917, ten year old Lucia dos Santos and her younger cousins, siblings Jacinta and Francisco Marto, were tending sheep at a location known as the Cova da Iria near their home village of Fatima in Portugal.
 Lucia described seeing a woman "brighter than the sun, shedding rays of light clearer and stronger than a crystal ball filled with the most sparkling water and pierced by the burning rays of the sun."
 Our Lady subsequently exhorted the children to do penance and to make sacrifices to save sinners.
 She also requested that the Holy Rosary be prayed daily--for world and personal peace--and that the Brown Scapular be worn.
 She asked that we pray for the conversion of Russia.
 (It should be noted that the beginnings of Communism were starting to appear in Russia at the time.)